mestebansosa/SimpleCoffeeCorner/README.md

 * According to the requirements the following data model has been created
   * model:
-    * Item: products of the Coffee Corner, with four ITEM_TYPE: BEBERAGE, SNACK, EXTRA and BONUS and sevaral ITEM_NAME
+    * Item: products of the Coffee Corner, with four ITEM_TYPE: BEBERAGE, SNACK, EXTRA and BONUS and several ITEM_NAME
     * Receipt: The receipt with the total to pay (including the bonus or discounts if any)
   * dao (CRUD operations to do on the model:
     * ItemDao